-The data are revised on a regular annual basis in October, every year.
+The data will be revised on a regular annual basis.
 Additionally, if needed, revisions of disseminated data can be made more frequently in the following cases:

 - provision of new, updated and / or corrected information from data sources; or - data source changes or changes in the methodology for the compilation of Financial Accounts.